-This paper has described the second version of a new global CGE model.
+This paper has described a version of the ANARRES global CGE model.
 The model described here contains relatively simple behavioural relationships although it requires a programme that contains a number of technically sophisticated features.
 Moreover, it is capable of being implemented with any aggregation of the GTAP database.
-This version of the model will be made generally available after further testing.